shusain/eskatecontroller/README.md

 for controlling throttle on an ESC.

-Corresponding Thingiverse page http://www.thingiverse.com/thing:1864536
+Corresponding Thingiverse page http://www.thingiverse.com/thing:1864536 Related part for holding the batteries onto the bottom of the board and for covering the VESC and voltage/amperage display http://www.thingiverse.com/thing:2243206

 In the Arduino folder there are two sub-folders one for the transmitter/controller and one for the receiver that gets the signal and sends a PWM signal to an ESC.
 The code has comments to explain what the parts do but key points are the transmitter expects